Singularity-free dynamical invariants-based quantum control: Methodology

 Here, we choose a graybox architecture \cite{W1,W2,W3,W4,W5,W6,gbyule} for the ML model, but other architectures including standard blackbox \cite{wise,qcml1,qcml2} could have been applied.
 The graybox architecture includes a standard blackbox structures (such as neural networks) as well as physics-based whitebox layers.
-In our setting, the graybox approximates the relation between the pulse parameters $\vec{\Theta}$ and the Pauli expectations as in Equation \ref{eq:voinv}, by designating the blackbox part to approximate the matrix elements of the noise operator $V_{\sigma_i}(T;\vec{\Theta})$.
+In our setting, the graybox approximates the relation between the pulse parameters $\vec{\Theta}$ and the expectations as in Equation \ref{eq:voinv}, by designating the blackbox part to approximate the matrix elements of the noise operator $V_{\lambda_j}(T;\vec{\Theta})$.
 The whitebox layers then compute the expression inside the trace in Equation \ref{eq:voinv} to generate the output.
-The detailed architecture of our proposed graybox is given in Supplementary Note 4.
+A detailed architecture of graybox suitable for qudit systems has been studied in detail in our previous work \cite{gbyule}.
 The machine learning approach works for any noise environment, and thus avoids the challenges of the purely-whitebox approach.
 The limitation, however, is the requirement of creating large-enough datasets and the computational resources needed.
-Once the model is trained, it can be used to predict the expectation values $\mathbb{E}\{\sigma_i(T)\}$ for any $\vec{\Theta}$ beyond the examples used in the training procedure.
+Once the model is trained, it can be used to predict the expectation values $\braket{\lambda_j(T)}$ for any $\vec{\Theta}$ beyond the examples used in the training procedure.
 This enables computing the cost function in Equation \ref{eq:cost} numerically, and thus optimizing it with respect to the pulse parameters $\vec{\Theta}$.

-The optimization of the cost function is performed using random search algorithm, as explained in Supplementary Note 5.
+The optimization of the cost function is performed using random search algorithm, as explained in Supplementary Note 4.
 Once the optimal parameters are obtained, the corresponding control pulse waveforms can be computed.
 This concludes our proposed method to for invariant-based state preparation in noisy dynamics.
 While the inverse-engineering steps addressing subproblem 1 in Sections \ref{subsec:traj}-\ref{subsec:thm}, are essential to ensure obtaining physical control pulses, different approaches compared to our proposal in \ref{sub2} could be utilized in order to address subproblem 2.